 I am a second-year PhD student in the Physics and Astronomy program at Rice University.
 I enjoy bridging theory and computation in physics, particularly to design and understand solids (or condensed matter systems).
+Specifically, my interests lie in predicting magnetic behaviour of materials ab initio.

 Before coming to Rice, I completed my BSc. in Engineering Physics at Monterrey’s Institute of Technology.
 My previous research focused on computational optics and quantum billiards.
 You can read more about it here: doi:10.1103/PhysRevE.109.034203.